hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 #### Hardware Sizing Considerations

-- The minimum size would be appropriate for most initial production deployments, or for development/testing environments.
+- The minimum size would be appropriate for most initial production deployments or for development/testing environments.

 - The recommended size is for production environments where there is a consistent high workload in the form of concurrent Terraform